 - The event sponsor must be present to receive catering orders, and must ensure that all food is removed from the library at the end of the event.

 - No kitchen facilities or separate staging areas are associated with this space.

 For approved events

 - All events held in any Libraries space must have a sponsor, who will serve as the main point of contact.
 Sponsors must be members of the MIT community.

-- The Libraries may require a faculty or staff member to be present during student-run events, depending on the nature of the event.
+- The Libraries may require a faculty or staff member to be present during student-run events, depending on the timing and nature of the event.